MGM Grand Detroit Casino & Sportsbook

 MGM Grand Detroit opened the new Moneyline Sports Lounge in October 2019 with a plan to convert it into a sportsbook if and when Michigan legalized retail sports betting.

-There’s already a wraparound digital marquee in the space, which will be converted from a schedule of games to an odds board in 2020.
+A wraparound digital marquee in the space, which once noted a schedule of games, was converted to an odds board.
 VIP seating features couches and high-top tables offering personalized game sound.

 MGM Grand Detroit is home to an eight-table poker room in a lavish setting with comfortable seating and large-screen TVs around the room.
 It is located on the main casino floor near the Casino valet.
 It spreads No-Limit Texas Hold ‘Em and Pot-Limit Omaha cash games and tournaments.